SUSTAINABLE FINANCE

 Sustainability Framework

-The five-layer model for understanding how sustainability connects – from planetary foundations to corporate action.
+The six-layer model — from planetary foundations to consumer demand.

 Key Networks & Resources